 Installing storage will not alter the Total Installed Capacity of the RO generating station or FIT installation.
 For the purposes of the RO and FIT schemes, in most cases a co-located storage facility would not be considered part of the RO generating station or the FIT installation.
 This is because storage is not directly referenced as an eligible generating technology under either of the RO or FIT schemes, and in most cases, the storage facility will not be essential to the operation of the generating station or installation.
-Therefore, in most cases, the co-located storage will not affect the Total Installed Capacity (TIC) or Declared Net Capacity (DNC) of the generating station or installation.
+As a result, in most cases, the co-located storage will not affect the Total Installed Capacity (TIC) or Declared Net Capacity (DNC) of the generating station or installation.

 The schemes' eligibility requirements are not changed by the type of storage technology.

-The type of storage technology to be co-located with the renewable generating station or installation does not affect Ofgem's assessment on the availability of support for any eligible electricity generated.
+The type of storage technology to be co-located does not affect Ofgem's assessment on the availability of support for any eligible electricity generated.
 In effect, the assessment is "technology neutral" in relation to storage.

-The guidance outlines several scenarios relevant to smart local energy systems including different configurations of renewable generation, storage and metering.
+The guidance outlines several scenarios relevant to SLES including different configurations of renewable generation, storage and metering.
 Regardless of the configuration, the onus is on the site operator to demonstrate compliance with the requirements of the RO and FIT schemes.